 - Treatment fatigue.
 Some people find that taking their HIV medications becomes harder over time.
 Every time you see your health care provider, make it a point to talk about staying adherent to your medications.

 Your health care provider will help you identify barriers to keeping up with your HIV medication regimen and ways to address those barriers.
 Understanding issues that can make keeping up with your HIV medication regimen difficult will help you and your health care provider select the best treatment for you.

 Tell your health care provider right away if you're having taking your HIV medication every day.
 Together you can identify the reasons why you're skipping medications and make a plan to address those reasons.
 Joining a peer support group of others taking HIV medication, or enlisting the support of family and friends, can also help you.

-[Note from TheBody: This article was created by HIV.gov, who last updated it on Oct.
-8, 2018.
-We have cross-posted it with their permission.]
+[Note from TheBody: This article was created by HIV.gov, which last updated it on Jan.
+9, 2019.]